 In July 1962, the Indians suddenly promoted Tommy John to their Triple-A Jacksonville team.
 John, who, at just 19 years old, had a mediocre 6-8 record at Class A, felt more than a little out of place.
 Many of the players he played with and against were seasoned players, five, six, even ten years older.
 Fortunately for him, a team coach, Al Jones, took John under his wing.
 Among other things, Jones directed him to pitch whatever his catcher told him to pitch.
 As a result, John pitched fairly well, recording two wins against two losses over the last part of the season and two wins in the International League playoffs.

-Before the start of 1964, expectations were high for the 21-year-old John, and for the Indians, who had finished in the middle of the American League in four of the previous five seasons.
+Before the start of 1964, expectations were high for the 21-year-old John, and for the Indians, who had finished in the middle of the American League in the previous four seasons.
 With a stable of young and promising arms—including Luis Tiant (age 23), Jack Kralick (29), Sam McDowell (21), and now Tommy John—added to a pitching staff that had in 1963 broken the American League record for strikeouts (with 1,018), the team’s management hoped it was building a squad that could become a perennial winner.
 “I believe,” Birdie Tebbetts wrote in a sports column even before spring training had begun, “the Cleveland Indians have rounded the corner in their quest for a contending position in the American League pennant race.”
 But neither John nor the Indians fulfilled their promise in 1964.
 With Tebbetts starting the season sick in bed, Cleveland coaches could not resist the temptation to tinker with John’s approach to pitching.
 The team’s pitching coach, future Hall of Famer Early Wynn, told John he should learn to throw a slider.
 At first the young left-hander obliged, but the changes John made to his delivery to accommodate the new pitch affected his control.
 The Indians finished sixth, and John, who went 2-9, was demoted to Triple-A Portland (Pacific Coast League).

 With the Dodgers, Tommy John’s fortunes changed.
 Up to this point in his career, his won-lost record was only 84–91, and he was seen as a middle-of-the-rotation starter at best.
 But on the Dodgers this would change.
 Part of the improvement was finally gaining acceptance for the pitcher that he was, instead of the one a coach or manager thought he could be.
 John gave full credit to Dodgers pitching coach Red Adams for this.
 “When I joined the club,” he wrote, “I was still convinced that I had only a mediocre fastball and that I was going to have to depend chiefly on my breaking pitches to win ball games.
 But Red disagreed with me, emphatically.”
 Adams told John that he had a good fastball, that while it was not going to set any speed records it had a lot of movement.
 “You’ll get plenty of batters out with that.”